-The following articles are a selection of those recently accepted for publication in Acta Crystallographica Section E: Structure Reports Online.
+The following articles are a selection of those recently accepted for publication in Acta Crystallographica Section E: Crystallographic Communications.

 Crystal structure of bis(2-methyl-1H-imidazol-3-ium) μ-oxalato-bis[n-butyltrichloridostannate(IV)]

 The SnIV atom in the centrosymmetric anion of the title salt is coordinated in a distorted octahedral fashion by two O atoms of the bridging oxalate moiety, a C atom of the butyl chain and three Cl atoms.
 The bis(2-methyl-1H-imidazol-3-ium) cation forms hydrogen bonds with Cl and oxalate O atoms yielding chains.